jigx-com/jigx-docs-examples/docs/Jig Types/jig_list.md

 :::::VerticalSplit{layout="left"}
 :::VerticalSplitItem
-This example shows functionality that allows users to select one or numerous list items for quick actioning, saving them the time and effort of having to perform numerous repetitive manual tasks.&#x20;
+This example shows functionality that allows users to select one or numerous list items for quick actioning, saving them the time and effort of having to perform numerous repetitive manual tasks.
 :::

 ::::VerticalSplitItem
-**Examples:
+**Examples**:
-**See the full code sample using <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-selectable-sd.jigx" target="_blank">static data</a> in GitHub.&#x20;
+See the full code sample using [static data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-selectable-sd.jigx) in GitHub.
-See the full code sample using <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-selectable-dd.jigx" target="_blank">dynamic data </a>in GitHub.
+See the full code sample using [dynamic data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-selectable-dd.jigx) in GitHub.

-**Datasources:
+**Datasources**:
-**See the full datasource code sample for <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/repair-services-static.jigx" target="_blank">static data</a> in GitHub.&#x20;
+See the full datasource code sample for [static data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/repair-services-static.jigx) in GitHub.
-See the full datasource code sample for <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/cleaning-services-dynamic.jigx" target="_blank">dynamic data</a> in GitHub.&#x20;
+See the full datasource code sample for [dynamic data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/cleaning-services-dynamic.jigx) in GitHub.

 :::hint{type="success"}
 Using the code below requires data in the database, the jigx.sample solution has the data provided for cleaning -services.
-You can use the cleaning-services.csv file in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/cleaning-services.csv" target="_blank">GitHub</a> and upload it via the [Data]() configuration in Jigx Management.
+You can use the cleaning-services.csv file in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/cleaning-services.csv) and upload it via the [Data]() configuration in Jigx Management.
 :::
 ::::
 :::::